 COMMUNITY POLICING – April 2017

 A new priority has been agreed to deal with off road motorbikes and vehicles across Salisbury Plain.
 We have already had some success last weekend where fines and words of advice were given.
 This priority has been running for 2 weeks and 25 actions and patrols have taken place so far.

 The theft from motor vehicles continues with patrols taking place at relevant locations.
 We are currently waiting for the funding to purchase suitable signs to be placed at the beauty spots to prevent further crimes.

 Local Crimes - Bourne Valley

-This link will allow you to check stats in more detail for the Bourne Valley Area, and all surrounding areas.
+This link will allow you to check stats in more detail for your area, and all surrounding areas.